only1nglen/tic-tac-toe-client/README.md

 ### Unsolved Problems

-- Still need to complete the game logic, much styling, some more display messages after some actions are taken
+- Still need to take the game to a make over stylist.

-- Would like to eventually have an AI, designs for X and O, chat system using emojis if online play available
+- Would like to eventually have an AI, designs for X and O, chat system using emojis if online play available.

-##Images
+## Images
 - https://imgur.com/DCk05Y0
 - https://imgur.com/kEBLyS7